oracle-livelabs/oci/oci-apm-springboot/03-build-app/build-app.md

   ![Oracle Cloud console, Cluster details](images/2-4-OKE.png " ")

-  >**Note:** Save the command to a text file on your laptop, and execute it every time when you start a new Cloud Shell session, while working the labs in this workshop.
+  >**Note:** Save the command to a text file on your laptop, and execute it whenever you start a new Cloud Shell session while working in the labs in this workshop.

 ## **Task 3**: Download configuration files